beejjorgensen/bgc/src/bgc_part_0725_io.md

 write.

-In the example above, we tell it each record is the size of a `char`, and we have 6 of them as computed by `sizeof bytes`.
+In the example above, we tell it each record is the size of a `char`, and we have 6 of them.

 Running the program gives us a file `output.bin`, but opening it in a text editor doesn't show anything friendly!
 It's binary data---not text.